Max George: Radio

 On 7 July 2021, it was announced that George would be joining Hits Radio, presenting Friday Night Hits, every Friday from 7-10pm across the Hits Radio Network.
 His first show was on 9 July 2021.

 Personal life

 George was in a relationship with actress Michelle Keegan from December 2010.
 The couple became engaged in June 2011, but ended their relationship the following year.
-In 2013, he began dating Sports Illustrated model Nina Agdal.
+In October 2013, George confirmed in an interview that he was dating Danish swimwear model Nina Agdal.
 They split in February 2014.
+He dated beauty queen Amy Willerton briefly in 2014.
 In October 2014, he confirmed being in a relationship with Miss Oklahoma contestant Carrie Baker.

+In 2018, he began dating Stacey Giggs, but they split in August 2022 after he was embroiled in cheating rumours with co-star Maisie Smith.

-In September 2022, it was revealed that he is dating Maisie Smith.
+In September 2022, it was revealed that he was dating EastEnders actress Maisie Smith.
+In December 2024, George was unexpectedly rushed into hospital, after he felt unwell.
+On 18 December he underwent heart-block surgery, and was fitted with a pacemaker.